ZwoRmi/ia-chat-bot/README.md

 1. Clone this project
 2. Add a chatbot to your slack team and get your api token
-3. Add your slack api token to your environment variables
+3. Create an environment variable named `SLACK_TOKEN` with the value of the slack api token
 4. run `npm install --production`

 ## Running the project